rubust/openwrt/README.md

 2. Run `./scripts/feeds install -a` to install symlinks for all obtained packages into package/feeds/

-3. Run `make menuconfig` to select your preferred configuration for the toolchain, target system & firmware packages.
+3. Run `cp defconfigs/mt7621_hyg221_defconfig .config` to select your hyg221 configuration for the toolchain, target system & firmware packages.

 4. Run `make` to build your firmware.
 This will download all sources, build the